If you work in Broadcasting, Streaming, or Media, then you know how important transferring media via IP Networks is to your service.

 This, in turn, can result in unacceptable footage for broadcasters, who demand high-quality to ensure they keep their audience, or a very frustrating experience for the users of streaming services, who will feel no remorse in cancelling a subscription and signing up with a competitor who promises a better service.
 To prevent these factors impacting your equipment, broadcast, or service, it’s crucial that you have the ability to test against these factors before your service goes live- this is why you need an iTrinegy Network Emulator.

 iTrinegy’s user-friendly, award-winning range of Network Emulators allow teams to easily perform complex network emulations in a laboratory environment, meaning that you can instantly see how poor networks will affect your media transmissions, and optimize against them.

-With the NE-ONE’s range of in-built network types, such as 4G, 3G, Wifi, Satellites, or WAN networks, you can run point-to-point or dual-hop emulations within minutes, subjecting your desired test subject to a range of with both pre-set and customizable levels of network qualities to fully understand how your tech or footage will be impacted by the stresses of the real world.
+With the NE-ONE Professional’s range of in-built network types, such as 4G, 3G, Wifi, Satellites, or WAN networks, you can run point-to-point or dual-hop emulations within minutes, subjecting your desired test subject to a range of with both pre-set and customizable levels of network qualities to fully understand how your tech or footage will be impacted by the stresses of the real world.

-When operating the INE range of Networks Emulators, testing can be enhanced even further, with full meshed and partially-meshed networks being recreated in their entirety within a laboratory environment, enabling you to see how the entire broadcasting or media networks can be effected by impairments, and how the transfer of media could be improved by switching to different network-oriented transport mediums.
+When operating the NE-ONE Enterprise range of Networks Emulators, testing can be enhanced even further, with full meshed and partially-meshed networks being recreated in their entirety within a laboratory environment, enabling you to see how the entire broadcasting or media networks can be effected by impairments, and how the transfer of media could be improved by switching to different network-oriented transport mediums.